ZnFRatA/Roadmap.sh-Projects/README.md

 ## Goal

-Create a basic website using HTML.
-Focus on using correct HTML tags and structure.
+Create a basic website using HTML

 ## Requirements